rahmanhashmi53/AI-DESKTOP-ASSISTANT-USING-PYTHON/README.md

 WeatherAPI: For weather data.<br>
 PyPI: For the various Python packages used.<br>

-<>Feel free to explore and extend the functionality of this AI Desktop Assistant.
+<b>Feel free to explore and extend the functionality of this AI Desktop Assistant.
 Happy coding!</b>